 We are all unique and so are our ideas and ways of expressing ourselves; through the arts we can freely reveal our deepest thoughts, ideas or emotions visually.
-God created this spectacular world in which we live in and we now have the opportunity to reflect on our personal identity and journey of who he made us to be.
+God created this spectacular world in which we live in, and we can now reflect on our personal identity and journey of who He made us to be.
 We are each individuals, so let's create art that celebrates this!

-UNIT 1: Studio inspiration & techniques
+UNIT 1: Studio Inspiration & Techniques